HMH Science Dimensions

-One of the most crucial discoveries of early testing was specific to the K-2 grade band: young users often struggle with scrolling.
-To address this, we redesigned the UX specifically for the K-2 grade band to be built around a completely unique user flow, unlike anything we'd previously created.
+One of the most impactful discoveries of early testing was specific to the K-2 grade band: young users often struggle with scrolling.
+To address this, we redesigned the flow for this grade band to be more segmented and linear.

 Young students struggle with reading

-Unsurprisingly, our qualitative data revealed notable friction around the on-screen text.
-Science content is complex and often outpaces young learners' reading abilities.
-This information helped shape the audio-centric nature of the Science Dimensions UX.
+Unsurprisingly, our data revealed notable friction around on-screen text.
+Science lesson content is complex and often challenges young learners' reading skills.
+This insight helped shape the audio-centric nature of our experience.